Skip to content

 list_wikis List all wikis (project + code wikis)

-get_wiki_page Get page content in Markdown wikiIdentifier, path
+get_wiki_page Get page content in Markdown wikiIdentifier, path, includeChildren

-Several filter parameters accept the magic token @me — the server resolves it to the authenticated PAT owner's display name via Azure DevOps ConnectionData API.
+Several filter parameters accept the magic token @me — the server resolves it to the authenticated PAT owner's identity via Azure DevOps ConnectionData (display name for author/owner filters, user id where the API requires one, e.g. reviewer).
 The identity is cached for the lifetime of the process.

-Why: In multi-agent setups, sub-agents rarely know the human's display name.
-Passing @me lets any agent filter to "my stuff" without needing identity context.
+Why: in multi-agent setups, sub-agents rarely know the human's display name. @me lets any agent filter to "my stuff" without needing identity context.

 Tool Parameter